 Question:

 In many continuous production facilities the material inflow into the process is an important element of shared information.
-Does the product segment present the material inflow into production, or can it be presented in the product production rule?
+Does the operations segment present the material inflow into production, or can it be presented in the operations definition?

 Answer:

-There are no attributes in the product segment - material specification, or the process segment - material segment specification that detail if the material is produced or consumed.
+There are no attributes in the operations segment - material specification, or the process segment - material segment specification that detail if the material is produced or consumed.

 To be consistent with the rest of the models we should be able to specify the inflow (consumed) material in either the process segment,